 Finding a host institution in Ny-Ålesund

+The Norwegian Polar Institute (NPI) has been assigned the role of being Norway’s host at the research station.
+Kings Bay AS owns the land and most of the buildings in Ny-Ålesund, and provides infrastructure support services for research activity in the area.
 More than 20 institutions run long term projects and programmes in Ny-Ålesund.
 Ten of these institutions have a key function, in that they have long-term rental agreements with Kings Bay, and assess, accept and host projects in Ny-Ålesund initiated by researchers from their respective countries.
 The different institutions may have varying procedures for assessing and hosting projects.

 Affiliated with Norwegian institutions: